kevincsv/mangaP/README.md

 The **PUT** method needs the ID to be able to update the values, as the **GET** filtering it is placed as a parameter in the EndPoint.

 The **DELETE** method needs the ID to be able to delete the information.

+# ❗Troubleshouting

+If you find any problem in my code or anything else, feel free to contact me, open a issue or do a pull request, that way I can keep learning and I can improve the code so that way anyone else can learn from it in the best way.